-Everyone is different, but some of this can be attributed to the position of your baby.
-If you feel all of your contractions in your lower back (“back labor”), it more than likely means your baby is facing OP (occiput posterior).
+Everyone is different, but some of this can be attributed to your baby’s position.
+If you feel all of your contractions in your lower back (“back labor“), it more than likely means your baby is facing OP (occiput posterior).
 OP is when the back of your baby’s head (the occiput) is pressing firmly against your pelvis/sacrum.
 Ouch!
 When bone and bone are hitting each other, it can cause major pain, and that’s what back labor is.
 This is why positioning and changing your positions are so important during labor.
-That way, you can help your baby be in the OA position (occiput anterior) for easier labor and delivery.
+You can help your baby be in the OA position (occiput anterior) for easier labor and delivery.

 How Long Does Active Labor Last?